prepare.blog

 The 5 P’s map directly to your go-bag contents and your evacuation action sheet.
 If every person’s bag covers all five categories, you’ve addressed the most critical needs for the first 72 hours.

-What Are the 4 R’s of an Emergency Plan?
+The 4 R’s of an Emergency Plan

-The 4 R’s give you a lifecycle view of disaster preparedness for families — not just what to do during an emergency, but before and after.
+The 4 R’s give you a lifecycle view of disaster preparedness for families — not just what to do during an emergency, but before and long after.

 1. Readiness: Complete your risk assessment, write your plan, stock your kits, and train your family.
 This is everything you do before the disaster hits.